Unity-Technologies/com.unity.cinemachine/QAReport.md

 * etc.

 ## Package Status
-*Use this section to describe package stability, known bugs, performance, basically, a general feeling on the health of this package.*
+*Use this section to describe package stability, known bugs, performance, etc... in other words, a general feeling on the health of this package.*